cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~

 Use of this method for key generation requires a mutually authenticated secure channel
-between coordinator and participants, wherein the channel provides confidentiality
+between Coordinator and participants, wherein the channel provides confidentiality
 and integrity.
 Mutually authenticated TLS is one possible deployment option.